- Programs & Courses

 "I owe my career to Curry.
 The school provided me with everything I have today.
 The tools I received from my classes and internships there have been invaluable throughout my life," says ESPN Sports Producer, Bryan Ryder '92.

 "Back in the late 70's, early '80's in school, I couldn't keep up academically with the so called 'normal' kids, so everyone else was lumped in together in the 'special' classes, even thought there existed a wide range of learning disabilities," recalls Emmy-winning editor Holden Kepecs.
 "I could never find a happy medium where I could learn at my own pace, until I got to Curry."

 "When I started the Curry MBA program, I knew I would get a degree," says Sheila Jichi of Foxboro, Mass.
 "What I didn't expect was to gain enough confidence to feel I can take on almost anything, personally and professionally.
 I didn't know I would make a lifelong connection to the program and the people in it.
 What I gained is hard to quantify in words."

 Sydney Lowe '98 may not have taken the most traditional path in securing a bachelor's degree from Curry College.
 But after locking up a spot as the Manager of Broadcasting Operations for Major League Baseball Network, she doesn't have any regrets.

-"I looked at other schools with Communication programs like Syracuse and Notre Dame, but after I visited Curry on Accepted Student Day, saw the radio station and met the folks who worked there, it was a no-brainer," says ESPN NASCAR guru and Emmy Award winner Chris Lees '98.
+"I looked at other schools with Communication programs like Syracuse and Notre Dame, but after I visited Curry on Accepted Student Day, saw the radio station and met the folks who worked there, it was a no-brainer," says former ESPN and current NBC Sports NASCAR guru and Emmy Award winner Chris Lees '98.